Quansight-Labs/conda-metadata-app/docs/configuration.md

 #### Arch Subdirectory (Platform) Discovery

 `arch_subdir_discovery`: Determines how to discover all available architectures.
 Possible choices are:
-- `all`: Try all well-known architectures.
 - `channeldata`: Use channeldata.json to discover architectures.
+ `all`: Try all well-known architectures.
 - A list of architectures to try within a `subdirs` key.
 ```toml
 arch_subdir_discovery = "all"
 # or
 arch_subdir_discovery = { subdirs = ["linux-64", "osx-64", "win-64"] }
 ```

+Recommended to use `channeldata` if available, as it is more efficient.

 #### Repodata Patches